National Yang Ming Chiao Tung University: Academic developments after the merger

+Affiliated senior high school

-In 2023, NYCU invited National Chu Pei Senior High School to affiliate as its High School.
+NYCU invited National Chu Pei Senior High School to affiliate as its High School.
 Chu-pei High approved the proposal during its January 2024 school affairs meeting, and the two institutions signed a memorandum of understanding (MOU) on April 29.
 The MOU and affiliation assessment report were then submitted to the MOE for review, officially initiating the legal process for affiliation.
-Chu-pei High plans to rename “The Affiliated Chu Pei Senior High School of National Yang Ming Chiao Tung University” in 2025.
+The affiliation took effect on August 1, 2025, when the school became The Affiliated Chu Pei Senior High School of National Yang Ming Chiao Tung University.

 Campus Overview

 The Yangming Campus in Taipei and the Guangfu Campus in Hsinchu are the two largest campuses of National Yang Ming Chiao Tung University.
-Several additional campuses are either under construction or in the planning stage, including the Shilin Campus (Taipei), Qingpu Campus (Taoyuan), and Kaohsiung Campus.
-The basic information for each campus, listed from north to south, is as follows.
+Several additional campuses are either under construction or in the planning stage, including the Shilin Campus (Taipei) and Qingpu Campus (Taoyuan).
+The Kaohsiung Campus was inaugurated in July 2025.
+The university also has campuses in Yilan, Zhubei and Tainan.